webpack/webpack.js.org/src/content/guides/asset-management.md

   [10] ./src/index.js 503 bytes {0} [built]
 ```

 Open up `index.html` again and see if our `Hello webpack` text has changed to the new font.
-If all is well, you should see the changes.
+If all is well, we should see the changes.

 ## Loading Data

-Another useful asset that can be loaded is data, like JSON files, CSVs, TSVs, and XML.
-Support for JSON is actually built-in, similar to NodeJS, meaning `import Data from './data.json'` will work by default.
-To import CSVs, TSVs, and XML you could use the [csv-loader](https://github.com/theplatapi/csv-loader) and [xml-loader](https://github.com/gisikw/xml-loader).
+Another useful asset we can load is data, like JSON files, CSVs, TSVs, and XML.
+Support for JSON is built-in, similar to NodeJS, meaning `import Data from './data.json'` works by default.
+To import CSVs, TSVs, and XML we could use the [csv-loader](https://github.com/theplatapi/csv-loader) and [xml-loader](https://github.com/gisikw/xml-loader).
 Let's handle loading all three:

 ``` bash
 npm install --save-dev csv-loader xml-loader